 This attitude often extends to the children as well.
 It is a classic narcissistic move to completely cut ties with the children and no longer relate to them in any fashion.
 When they do have relationships with the children, it’s all about what the children can do for the narcissist.
 And, for a lot of spouses, this is difficult to accept.

-The practical way to deal with a narcissistic ex during a divorce is to accept the fact that he will be thinking only about what is good for him—and plan your strategies from there.
-He may claim it’s about the children or even what is good for you, but it will always be about what is good or convenient for him.
+The practical way to deal with a narcissistic ex during a divorce is to accept the fact that they will be thinking only about what is good for them—and plan your strategies from there.
+They may claim it’s about the children or even what is good for you, but it will always be about what is good or convenient for them.
 Although this may make you angry or sad, the best thing for yourself is to just let it go.

 Keep in mind that a narcissist will almost always look good in public but infuriate you in private.
 If he humiliates you, resist any reactions of violence (or perceived violence) no matter how angry you become.
 An accomplished narcissist has a strong public presence and you will be the one who is blamed and made to look like the bad person.
 His public façade is so strong that your friends, sometimes even family, may think that you were a fool to leave him.